 Many of the problems between wombats and people can be resolved by learning about the behaviour of wombats and understanding their habitats and needs.

-The common wombat (Vombatus ursinus) is the species most frequently found in New South Wales.
+The bare-nosed wombat (Vombatus ursinus) is the species most frequently found in New South Wales.
 They prefer temperate forested areas of the coast, ranges and western slopes.
 Slopes above creeks and gullies are favoured sites for burrows and they like to feed in grassy clearings, including farm paddocks.

 Remaining populations are under continued pressure from land clearing, road mortality, disease and illegal shooting.
 These pressures may be acute for some local populations.